 The provisions of the 1940 Act classify investments based on the level of control that we maintain in a particular portfolio company.
-As defined in the 1940 Act, a company is generally presumed to be "non-controlled" when we own 25% or less of the portfolio company's voting securities.
+As defined in the 1940 Act, a company is generally presumed to be "non-controlled" when we own 25% or less of the portfolio company's voting securities and "controlled" when we own more than 25% of the portfolio company's voting securities.
 The provisions of the 1940 Act classify investments further based on the level of ownership that we maintain in a particular portfolio company.
-As defined in the 1940 Act, a company is generally deemed as "non-affiliated" when we own less than 5% of a portfolio company's voting securities (See Note 6).
+As defined in the 1940 Act, a company is generally deemed as "non-affiliated" when we own less than 5% of a portfolio company's voting securities and "affiliated" when we own 5% or more of a portfolio company's voting securities (See Note 6).
 (2)

+when we own less inan 5% or a portrouo company's voting securities and "attiliated" when we own 5% or more of a portfolio company's voting securities (See Note 6).
 Valued based on our accounting policy (See Note 2).
 Represents floating rate instruments that accrue interest at a predetermined spread relative to an index, typically the applicable LIBOR, or "L," or Prime rate, or "P." All securities are subject to a LIBOR or Prime rate floor where a spread is provided, unless noted.
 The spread provided includes PIK interest and other fee rates, if any.
 Security is exempt from registration under Rule 144A promulgated under the Securities Act.
 The security may be resold in transactions that are exempt from registration, normally to qualified institutional buyers.
 Non-income producing securities.
 Coupon is not subject to a LIBOR or Prime rate floor.
+(3) (4)